ekhadley/subliminal/README.md

 - train a steering vector for the residual stream directly then project it into feature space

-- try different prompts to get a non-steered animal number dataset that actually works

 - try finetuning on direct preferences to make an 'X' loving model.
 Have this model generate numbers with no system prompt.